dorukanc/SwiftUI-Checkpoints/readme.md

-This repository is contains all of the checkpoints from hackingwithswift.com
+This repository contains all of the checkpoints from hackingwithswift.com